 Overview

 The Pinnacle Project covers 15,478 hectares and is located 50 km to the west of Centerra Gold's Mt.
-Milligan Copper-Gold Mine and 20 km to the southeast of Northwest Copper's Kwanika Copper-Gold Deposit in a proven copper-gold district.
+Milligan Copper-Gold Mine and 20 km to the southeast of Northwest Copper's Kwanika Copper-Gold Deposit in a proven gold-enriched district.

 Location and Access